 The challenge in calling blocks in the back is that contact from the side is legal.
 If the player who is blocked saw or could have seen the blocker, there is probably not a foul.
 A block from the side, even though violent and even though it results in a player being put on the ground in vigorous fashion, is not a foul unless for some other reason it is also a personal foul.
 Frequently blocks from the side are erroneously flagged.

-A key element of judgment is whether the person being blocked had an opportunity to see the blocker before being hit.
-The placement of the hands or shoulder during the block is also another good indicator.
+The placement of the hands or shoulder during the block is a good indicator.
 If an official can see both jersey numbers, unobstructed, on the back of the player being blocked when the initial contact occurs, it’s difficult to rule such contact a foul.
 To be called a foul, a block in the back should clearly meet the definition of contact on or near the numbers of the player being hit.

 Another guideline is to note how the player who is blocked falls.
 If the blocked player falls forward, he almost certainly was blocked in the back.
 That is the type of fall that is most prone to cause injury and a player would not go down like that unless it was unavoidable.
 If he falls to side, it is a sign he was most likely blocked from the opposite side, but it is not an absolute indicator because in some cases players who are blocked in the back are able to turn to their side to lessen the impact.